fingersakimbo/fingersakimbo.github.io/_posts/2018-06-24-iphone-x-support.md

 So, next time you're wondering "why doesn't this app support iPhone X yet?" ... now you know.

 When it's released (soon, I promise!), I hope you'll check out [Keep the Count].
-I'll look good, no matter which size iPhone you have.
+It'll look good, no matter which size iPhone you have.

 [Keep the Count]: /apps/keepcount